bhuvighosh3/Hybrid-Quanum-Classical-CNNs-for-Audio-Classification/README.md

 **DOI**: [10.1109/ICCCNT61001.2024.10725668](https://doi.org/10.1109/ICCCNT61001.2024.10725668)

 ## Abstract
 Audio signals, known for their high dimensionality and complexity, present challenges for classical machine learning techniques in computation and generalization.
-This paper evaluates a hybrid QC-CNN architecture that leverages quantum phenomena such as superposition and entanglement for audio classification using mel-spectrograms.
+This research project evaluates a hybrid QC-CNN architecture that leverages quantum phenomena such as superposition and entanglement for audio classification using mel-spectrograms.

 Key findings include:
 - QC-CNN achieved comparable training accuracy with classical CNN on small datasets but surpassed it on test accuracy (95.04% vs. 92.88%) for a large birdsong dataset.